memoize-cards/memoize/src/components/README.md

 ### Packages

-The Coponenets Workspace includes the following packages:
+The Componenets Workspace includes the following packages:

 - **header**: